relogrun/relog-asm/README.md

 ## Editor support

-Syntax highlighting and diagnostics are provided by the [Relog-ASM LSP + VS Code extension](https://github.com/relogrun/relog-asm-vscode)
+Syntax highlighting and diagnostics are provided by the [RelogASM LSP + VS Code extension](https://github.com/relogrun/relog-asm-vscode)

 Open any `.rasm` file, the server autostarts.